South Sudan says recaptures oil-producing state from rebels

-Forces loyal to President Salva Kiir recaptured Bentiu, the capital of Unity state, in early afternoon, army spokesman Philip Aguer told Reuters.
-“When you control Bentiu you control all the oilfields in Unity state,” he said.
+“It happened this afternoon at 2.30 p.m.,” (1130 GMT), army spokesman Philip Aguer told Reuters of the recapture of Bentiu, the capital of Unity state.
+“When you control Bentiu you control all the oilfields in Unity state.”

-Rebels made a “tactical withdrawal to avoid civilian casualties” in Bentiu, according to Lul Ruai Koang, a military spokesman for the rebel delegation attending stuttering peace talks in Ethiopia.

-He said rebels continued to hold the surrounding countryside.
-He said the government forces had been backed by fighters from the Justice and Equality Movement, a rebel group from Sudan’s Darfur province.

-South Sudan’s rebels also accused neighbouring Uganda of aiding Kiir by launching air strikes against their positions, something Kampala denies.
-Ugandan troops already patrol Juba’s airport and guard the presidential palace, at Kiir’s request.

-South Sudan’s oil production fell by 45,000 barrels per day to 200,000 bpd after oilfields in Unity state were shut down due to fighting.
+South Sudan’s oil production fell by 45,000 barrels per day to 200,000 bpd after oilfields in Unity state were shut down due to fighting between rebels loyal to former vice president Riek Machar and the government of President Salva Kiir.

 Upper Nile state is still pumping about 200,000 bpd, the government says.

-Separately, sources briefed on U.S. discussions said Washington was weighing targeted sanctions against South Sudan due to its leaders’ failure to end the crisis.
-Such sanctions focus on individuals, entities or sectors in a country.

-The possibility of sanctions against a country Washington helped create in 2011 shows how frustrated President Barack Obama’s administration has become with Kiir and Machar’s rebel faction.

-Washington on Thursday also cranked up the pressure for a deal, saying South Sudan risked losing hundreds of millions of dollars in U.S. aid if the two sides did not end the violence.
+Rebels accused neighbouring Uganda of launching air strikes against their positions, something Kampala has denied in public.
+Ugandan troops already patrol Juba’s international airport and guard the presidential palace, at Kiir’s request.

-Earlier on Friday, the United Nations accused both rebels and government forces of obstructing aid efforts.
+Separately, the United Nations accused both rebels and government forces of obstructing the aid response to the nation’s humanitarian crisis.

 Rebels had looted warehouses, commandeered aid agency vehicles and ransacked property in both Bentiu and the town of Bor, the U.N.
 Mission in South Sudan (UNMISS) said.